meltano/meltano/docs/src/docs/architecture.md

 - Every stream generated from a tap will result in a table with the same name.
 That table will be created in the schema from that tap based on the information sent in the `SCHEMA` message.

-- Meltano supports schema updates for when a schema of an entity changes during an extraction.
+- Meltano supports schema updates for when a schema of an stream changes during an extraction.
 This is enacted when Meltano receives more than one `SCHEMA` message for a specific stream in the same extract load run.

-  When a SCHEMA message for a stream is received, our Targets check whether there is already a table for the entity defined by the stream.
+  When a SCHEMA message for a stream is received, our Targets check whether there is already a table for the stream defined by the stream.

   - If the schema for the tap does not exist, it is created.
   - If the table for the stream does not exist, it is created.
-  - If a table does exist, our Targets create a diff to check if new attributes must be added to the table or already defined attributes should have their data type updated.
+  - If a table does exist, our Targets create a diff to check if new properties must be added to the table or already defined properties should have their data type updated.
 Based on that diff, the Targets make the appropriate schema changes.

   Rules followed: